AXN-Informatique/laravel-database-extension/README.md

 ### Natural sorting

+***Caution!** These methods only work on columns that contain only values ​​that begin with numerics.*

 Method `orderByNatural` has been added to QueryBuilder (macro) for natural sorting (see: http://kumaresan-drupal.blogspot.fr/2012/09/natural-sorting-in-mysql-or.html).
 Use it like `orderBy`.